Model theory of differential-henselian pre-$H$-fields: Differential-Hensel-Liouville closures

-Combining these results with Proposition~\ref{rcclosure} yields the following. \begin{thm} Suppose that $\bm k$ is expint-closed.
+Combining these results with Proposition~\ref{rcclosure} yields the following theorem, although for the construction of differential-Hensel-Liouville closures in Theorem~\ref{dhlclosure}, Corollary~\ref{expintclosure} and Lemma~\ref{expintclosureembed} already suffice. \begin{thm} Suppose that $\bm k$ is expint-closed.
 Then $K$ has a pre-$H$-field extension $L$ with gap~$0$ such that: \begin{enumerate} \item $L$ is a residue constant closed, expint-closed extension of~$K$; \item $L$ embeds over $K$ into any residue constant closed, expint-closed pre-$H$-field extension of $K$ with gap~$0$; \item $L$ has no proper differential subfield containing $K$ that is residue constant closed and expint-closed. \end{enumerate} \end{thm} \begin{proof} By Proposition~\ref{rcclosure}, let $K_0$ be the residue constant closure of $K$.
 Taking the top of a maximal expint-tower on $K_0$ yields an expint-closure $L$ of $K_0$ that is residue constant closed as in Corollary~\ref{expintclosure}.
-For (ii), let $M$ be a pre-$H$-field extension of $K$ with gap~$0$ that is residue constant closed and expint-closed.
+For \ref{rcexpintclosure2}, let $M$ be a pre-$H$-field extension of $K$ with gap~$0$ that is residue constant closed and expint-closed.
 Then $K_0$ embeds uniquely into $M$ over $K$, so by Lemma~\ref{expintclosureembed} we can extend this to an embedding of $L$.
-For (iii), suppose that $L_0 \supseteq K$ is a differential subfield of $L$ that is residue constant closed and expint-closed.
-Then $L_0 \supseteq K_0$, and hence $L_0=L$ by Corollary~\ref{expintclosuremin}(i). \end{proof} Let $L$ be as above.
-Then any pre-$H$-field extension of $K$ with gap~$0$ satisfying (i) and (ii) is isomorphic to $L$ over~$K$ by (iii).
-Also, $L$ is a Liouville extension of $K$ in the sense of \cite[\S10.6]{adamtt},\footnote{The definition is similar to that of expint-extensions in \S\ref{sec:dhl:expint} except that we also allow $t_i' \in E(t_1, \dots, t_{i-1})$.} since $K_0$ is a Liouville extension of $K$ by construction and expint-extensions are Liouville extensions.
+For \ref{rcexpintclosure3}, suppose that $L_0 \supseteq K$ is a differential subfield of $L$ that is residue constant closed and expint-closed.
+Then $L_0 \supseteq K_0$, and hence $L_0=L$ by Corollary~\ref{expintclosuremin}\ref{expintclosuremin1}. \end{proof} Let $L$ be as above.
+Then any pre-$H$-field extension of $K$ with gap~$0$ satisfying \ref{rcexpintclosure1} and \ref{rcexpintclosure2} is isomorphic to $L$ over~$K$ by \ref{rcexpintclosure3}.
+Also, $L$ is a Liouville extension\footnote{The definition is similar to that of expint-extensions in \S\ref{sec:dhl:expint} except that we also allow $t_i' \in E(t_1, \dots, t_{i-1})$.} of $K$, since $K_0$ is a Liouville extension of $K$ by construction and expint-extensions are Liouville extensions.